Prompt Engineering Guide

 • Medical diagnosis support: An LLM assists in diagnosing patients by interpreting medical symbols (symptoms, test results) and inferring possible conditions based on logical rules.

-How to Combine Re-reading (RE2) with Chain-of-Though (CoT) Prompting?
+How to Combine Re-reading (RE2) with Chain-of-Thought (CoT) Prompting?

-Chain-of-Though (CoT) prompting2 is a powerful prompting technique.
-When combined with Re-reading (RE2), it can give even more improved results1.
+Chain-of-Thought (CoT) prompting is a powerful prompting technique.
+When combined with Re-reading (RE2), it can give even more improved results.

 Here's a template of the prompt combining Chain-of-Though (CoT) prompting with Re-reading (RE2):